 The shift to 4K-capable consoles meant that a lot of previous car and track models had to be cut.
 GT Sport’s content list was a shadow of what you’d find in even GT4, and fan favorite circuits like Deep Forest disappeared.
 Also gone was a career mode, and though PD added an offline mode soon after launch there was no sense of progression.

-GT7 looks set to reverse a large part of this.
+GT7 reverses a large part of this.
 Kazunori Yamauchi, introducing the first reveal video, specifically noted the new campaign mode, and a redesigned Trial Mountain was the centerpiece.
-This should bring back the feel of Gran Turismo of old – with past, present, and future all rolled into one.
+This brings back the feel of Gran Turismo of old – with past, present, and future all rolled into one.

 Vehicle Tuning and Modification